DaBomberNTG/FredBoat-Docs/source/index.rst

 ```;;play <url-to-playlist>```

-### How do I restrict music commands to a specific channel or role?
+Question: How do I restrict music commands to a specific channel or role?
 The bot will only listen to music commands invoked in channels it can actually **write** to.
 Simply override it such that the music bot can only talk in the channels you want the bot to be usable from.

 If you want to restrict the bot to a specific role, you can always just restrict the bot to a channel only accessible by a specific set of roles.